Service charges definition and guidelines

 Also of note, the California Labor Commissioner had taken the position that a service charge is not a gratuity.
 Recently, however, the section in its Enforcement Manual on service charges was changed to add a discussion of the Garcia case.
 The Labor Commissioner, moreover, requested that the O’Grady court publish its decision.
 Employers should watch to see if the Labor Commissioner changes its position after the O’Grady decision and maintains that certain service charges in the hospitality industry must be paid to the employees performing the services.

 There are likely circumstances where the O’Grady decision may be deemed inapplicable.
 For example, if an outside caterer provides food and beverage for an event at a facility and charges the facility a service or similar charge to recover amounts for labor, administrative costs or other costs associated with the providing of services.
 Also, an employer that uses clear language indicating that the service charge is not intended to be a gratuity would likely make it difficult that the service charge must only be distributed to the employees.

 As a result, going forward, employers should take the following steps to make sure they are properly classified as service charges:

-- Indicate a “suggested gratuity” on the customer’s receipt but do not add it to the total on the receipt allowing the customer to designate the gratuity voluntarily-this is a tip and not a service charge
+- Indicate a “suggested gratuity” on the customer’s receipt but do not add it to the total on the receipt, allowing the customer to designate the gratuity voluntarily — this would be a tip and not a service charge.

-- Clearly delineated on a receipt that a service charge is added
+- Clearly delineate on a receipt that a service charge is added.

-- Monitor the jurisdiction rules as to any special wage and hour ordinances as to service charges
+- Monitor the jurisdiction rules as to any special wage and hour ordinances regarding service charges.

 For more specific questions as to service charges or wage and hour questions, it is important to consult competent legal counsel who understands both the hospitality industry and wage and hour issues and can analyze those issues given your specific circumstances and policies.